How To Plan A Fantasy Wedding You Can Actually Afford (Updated for 2022)

 Wedding vendors can eat up a huge chunk of your wedding budget.
 There are, however, ways to meet all your vendor needs and still have money left.

 - When calling wedding vendors, don’t bring up the word “wedding” during the initial conversation.
 The “W” word can hike up the price immediately.
 Instead, ask for general bids on the wedding cake, wedding flowers, wedding pictures, etc. Only after you receive an estimate should you mention that this is for a wedding.
 This tactic could cut your vendor budget in half.

 - Don’t be afraid to approach schools.
 A photography school will have gifted and passionate students willing to upgrade their portfolio for a low fee.
 A cooking school might steer you to a talented baking student.
 Also, consider any family member or friend with unique talents.
 Investigate music schools for promising, upcoming artists.

 Choosing a backyard wedding is homey, comfortable, and very cost-effective.
 Your wedding officiant (religious or secular) can come to your home to officiate at the ceremony, and you can have the reception outdoors (have a tent handy in case of rain).
 If a family member is an outstanding cook, you can even eliminate a caterer.
 If you need someone to prepare and serve the food, look no further than your local family restaurant.
 They will likely be less expensive than a professional caterer, and they will work hard to please just for the word-of-mouth recommendations.

 If you prefer a more standard wedding venue, don’t rent a room on a Saturday, which is the most popular day and thus, the most expensive.

-Chose a site that offers a package deal – all vendors included.
+Choose a site that offers a package deal – all vendors included.
 These venues get good deals, which they frequently pass off to their clients.
+Check out these wedding venues and the packages they provide:

 Have a breakfast or brunch reception, which is considerably less expensive than dinner, although the food is equally delicious.
 Make sure the venue allows you to provide your liquor, as that can be a costly part of the reception.